Sweet v. McMahon Update: 30,000 Discharge Emails Sent, June 15 Deadline Met, and the Ninth Circuit Appeal

 Has anyone received their Sweet v.
 McMahon refund?

 Original class members received discharges years ago under the earlier phases of the settlement.
 For post-class Exhibit C borrowers, the process began March 30, 2026, when eligibility notices went out.
 The Department has one year from that notice date — until March 30, 2027 — to complete discharge, refunds, and credit corrections.
-Refund disbursements for this group are pending.
+Refund disbursements for the post-class groups are pending.
 They come from the U.S. Department of the Treasury and may arrive in multiple payments.

 What happens if the Department missed the January 28, 2026 deadline?